A policy is the proof that you are insured. It is a contract between the insured person and the insurance company.

 - What other products or services can I include in my cover as benefits?

 With the answers to these questions, you can select a policy that works for you.
 Then engage the insurance company, agent or broker.
-They will ask you to fill in forms providing details about yourself and what you want to insure.
-Be honest as you fill in this form so that the insurer can correctly assess the risk and charge the correct premium (do not undervalue or overvalue what is to be insured this presents challenges when a claim arises).
+You will be required to fill in forms providing details about yourself and what you want to insure.
+Be honest as you provide the information so that the insurer can correctly assess the risk and charge the correct premium (do not undervalue or overvalue what is to be insured this presents challenges when a claim arises).